frc5024/webdocs/docs/learn/your-first-program.md

 Deciding what to do with a robot is hard.
 Luckily, our testing robot has some wheels (as described above).
 So let's write some code to make our bot move.

 ## Controls
 Firstly, we should start off with some controls.
 Our drive team uses Xbox controllers to drive our robots, so we will be writing some code for one of these controllers.
 To drive our bot, we will be using just a stingle joystick on our Xbox controller.
-This is not the configuration we use for competitions, but is simpler to teach.
+This is not the configuration we use for competitions, but it is simpler to teach.

-Lets add some code to the Operator Interface file (`src/main/java/frc/robot/OI.java`).
+Let's add some code to the Operator Interface (OI) file (`src/main/java/frc/robot/OI.java`).
 This file is where we define every human input.
 ```java
 package frc.robot;